-The Getting Building Fund programme runs until 31st March 2022 at which point the programme is expected to be financially complete with ongoing monitoring requirements after this point.
-The programme was strategically established with alignment to the HEY geography in anticipation of the transition.

-The programme is described in full in Schedule 4.
+- 5.4.2.1 The Getting Building Fund programme ran until 31st March 2022 at which point the programme was financially complete with ongoing monitoring requirements after this point.
+The programme was strategically established with alignment to the HEY geography in anticipation of the transition. - 5.4.2.2 The programme is described in full in Schedule 4.